bravelocation/BingTranslateChromeExtension/readme.md

-# Bing Translate to English Chrome Extension
+# Translate to English Chrome Extension
-Adds a context menu to allow you to send the highlighted text to Bing Translate
+Adds a context menu to allow you to send the highlighted text to the Microsoft Translator API

 ##INSTALL DETAILS